Pak govt files review petition in army chief's extension case

 The Pakistan government on Thursday filed a review petition against the Supreme Court's decision about legislation on the extension of service of Army chief Gen Qamar Javed Bajwa.
 A three-member apex court bench headed by then chief justice Asif Saeed Khosa on November 28 granted a six-month extension to Gen Bajwa after being assured by the government that Parliament will pass legislation on the extension/reappointment of an army chief within six months.

-The government also requested the court to keep the proceedings in-camera.
+Firdous Ashiq Awan, the Special Advisor to the Prime Minister for Information and Broadcasting, said the review petition was filed "because of our legal team thoroughly, comprehensively, and closely reviewed all aspects of the decision and concluded that there are several legal gaps in the verdict.
+"With due respect to the judiciary, the government wants rectification of the faults and thus decided to file the review petition," she said, adding that the review petition is being filed ultimately in the higher public interest.

+Awan told the media that the option of legislation through the parliament was intact even after filing the review petition.
 The petition argues that the apex court's verdict did not take into account "important constitutional and legal" points.
-It says the court has itself "been giving extensions to additional and ad-hoc judges", making a case for the government to exercise this discretion as well, the channel reported.
+It says the court has itself "been giving extensions to additional and ad-hoc judges", making a case for the government to exercise this discretion as well, the Geo News reported.

 Furthermore, the petition argues that the court did not base its decision on the judgment in the judge's extension case.
 In its detailed judgment on December 16, the chief justice cautioned the government that "unbridled power or position, like unstructured discretion, is dangerous".